-Biological Physics is an exciting frontier in physics.
-It combines the principles of physics and the methods of mathematical analysis to understand how biological systems work.
-In our group, we specifically investigate the mechanisms by which complex biological molecules and assemblies operate.
-At the same time, bio-related phenomena offer us physicists unique opportunities to learn new physics on elegant, complex systems.
+Biological Physics is an exciting interdisciplinary frontier in physics.
+It applies tools and techniques of physics to understand how biological systems work from the scales of single molecules to an entire living organism.
+At the same time, biological phenomena offer us physicists unique opportunities to learn new physics on complex, non-equilibrium systems.

 Markus Deserno uses theoretical and computational approaches – continuum elasticity theory and field thory as well as coarse-grained simulations – to study molecular-scale and mesoscale phenomena in biophysics.
 This allows him to study larger systems on longer time scales than in atomistic simulations and access a new arena for physical questions, many of which have biological significance.
 Specifically, Deserno investigates lipid membranes, proteins, viruses, or DNA on length scales larger than atomic resolution but smaller than a typical cell.
 On these scales, many fundamental physical concepts make a big impact on biology – among them thermal fluctuations, cooperativity, self-assembly, or elasticity.
 For instance, due to their surfactant-like nature individual lipid molecules in an aqueous environment spontaneously aggregate into membranes, which are laterally many orders of magnitude larger than their thickness.
 These quasi-two-dimensional fluid surfaces resist bending, a continuum elastic concept, but since the associated moduli are only about one order of magnitude bigger than thermal energy, membranes exhibit large thermal undulations that affect their properties.